Folk high schools

 In order to be granted a residence permit you must document:

-That you can support yourself for the duration of your stay in Denmark.
+that you can support yourself for the duration of your stay in Denmark if you are not offered food and lodging at the school.
 Please note that a foreign student in Denmark may not receive public assistance / benefit payments.
-If you do so, your residence permit can be revoked
+If you do so, your residence permit may be revoked

 A residence permit requires that the school is included by the Danish legislation concerning folk high schools, continuation schools, housekeeping schools and needlecraft schools.
-The Danish Agency for Labour Retention and International Recruitment will only grant residence permits for attendance at schools approved and monitored by the Ministry of Children and Education.
+The Danish Agency for International Recruitment and Integration will only grant residence permits for attendance at schools approved and monitored by the Ministry of Education.

 You will be granted a residence permit for the duration of the course.
 You can apply for an extension of your residence permit, resulting in a total maximum of 18 months.
 The 18 months can be used for several courses at different folk high schools, either as one stay of 18 consecutive months, or as several separate stays.

 It is a condition for the residence permit that you are active and enrolled in the school's programme.
-If this is not the case, the Immigration Service can revoke your residence permit.
-The school is obliged to inform the Danish Agency for Labour Retention and International Recruitment if you are not actively participating in the school's activities.
+If this is not the case, the Danish Agency for International Recruitment and Integration can revoke your residence permit.
+The school is obliged to inform the Danish Agency for International Recruitment and Integration if you are not actively participating in the school's activities.

 Please note that a course at a folk high school (folkehøjskole) does not qualify to admission to a higher education and does not give access to further education or residence in Denmark.

-If you work illegally in Denmark, e.g. by working without a work permit, the Danish Agency for Labour Retention and International Recruitment may revoke or refuse to extend your residence permit.
+If you work without a work permit, the Danish Agency for International Recruitment and Integration may revoke or refuse to extend your residence permit.
 This can happen even if you otherwise meet the conditions for your residence permit, e.g. if you are still actively enrolled in your course or study programme.

 If you work illegally in Denmark, you risk deportation, and you and your employer risk fine or imprisonment.